From the Hamilton College Writing Center's Seven Deadly Sins of Bad Writing:

 A fine athlete and student, the coach honored the captain of the tennis team.
 (The coach was not the fine athlete and student.)

-revised: The coach honored the tennis team's captain, a fine athlete and student.
+revised The coach honored the captain of the tennis team, a fine athlete and student.

 Limiting modifiers (only, almost, nearly, just) are commonly misplaced.
 To avoid ambiguity, place them in front of the word they modify.